zyphlar/influxdb.org/source/docs/v0.9/introduction/getting_started.md

 # Getting Started

 Now that you've [installed InfluxDB](installation.html) you're ready to start doing awesome things.
-There are many client libraries available for InfluxDB, but in this section we're going to use the built in user interface to get started quickly.
+In this section we're going to use the built in user interface to get started quickly.

 ## Logging in and creating your first database
 If you've installed locally, point your browser to <a href="http://localhost:8083" target="_blank">localhost:8083</a>.
 The built in user interface runs on port `8083` by default.
 You should see a screen like this:

 ![Admin login](/images/docs/admin_login.jpg)

-The default options for hostname of `localhost` and port of `8086` should work.
-The InfluxDB HTTP API runs on port `8086` by default.
+The default options for hostname of `localhost` and port of `8086` should work, since the InfluxDB HTTP API runs on port `8086` by default.

 ![Logged in with no databases](/images/docs/logged_in_no_databases.jpg)